JoannaBy/La-Segunda-Celestina/README.md

 ## Description
 The materials we present here consist of:
 * A corpus of Golden Age Spanish plays.
-* An appendix of all the plays in the corpus.
+* List of all the plays in the corpus.
+* Evaluation of the OCR difficulties which led us to transcribe the texts.

 ## Corpus of Golden Age Spanish Plays
 We have collected the plays from various sources.
 Most of them were taken from [Canon-60](https://tc12.uv.es/?page_id=3626).
 Oleza Simó, J. (2014).
 Canon 60.
 Valencia: Universitat de València.